kevinwhitham/intercalation/README.md

-The intercalation package provides various functions to add intercalant molecules to a crystal structure.
+The perovskite_intercalation package provides various functions to add intercalant molecules to a perovskite crystal structure.